 Ultimately this was a well-researched but snap decision that I’m totally happy with.
 There were some initial side-effects that had me a bit worried, and I can’t see distance as perfectly as I could with my glasses, but it’s pretty damn good, and apparently better than 20:20 anyway.

 Would I do it again?
 Probably.
 It’s a freaky procedure that carries admittedly small risks, and part of me still boggles that I actually went through with it.
 There may be a touch of post-purchase rationalisation too, but ultimately it’s just an amazing experience being able to see properly with my own two eyes.

 It’s hard to believe it’s been almost two years.
-Life has changed a whole bunch, but for the most part my eyesight is ppretty great.
+Life has changed a whole bunch, but for the most part my eyesight is pretty great.

-Another thing I used to notice is that I’d get eyestrain and headaches watching TV for long periods.
-It only occurred afterward that this was due to context switching between my laptop and my TV through my glasses, which no longer happens.
-That this no longer happens was a pretty coolside effect of the surgery.
+Another thing I used to notice is that I used to get eyestrain and headaches watching TV for long periods.
+It only occurred after the surgery that this was due to context switching between my laptop and my TV through my glasses, which no longer happens.
+So now I don’t get nearly as many headaches which is a pretty cool side effect of the surgery.

 So overall would I recommend it?
 Sure.
 While it’s not a complete solution, it’s changed my life for the better and I certainly don’t miss having to clean my glasses all the time.